 R/S (Ramp/Soak) is the last dialog available in the PID setup.
 The basic PID does not require any entries to be made in order to operate the PID loop.
-Ramp/Soak will be discussed in another section.
+Ramp/Soak will be discussed in another section in this chapter.